SAhmed48/BQ-ML/README.md

 ### Task 1

-In this task, log in with your google account and open https://console.cloud.google.com.
+In this task, log in with your google account in google and open https://console.cloud.google.com.

  - Create new project.
  - In the left side bar scroll to Big Data section and click on *Big Query*.
 This will open BigQuery webView UI for you.